Princess Cadance

 Princess Mi Amore Cadenza "Cadance" is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
 She first appears in the second season finale as a major character and serves as a recurring character throughout the series.
 She is voiced by Britt McKillip.

-Princess Cadance is depicted as a kind and compassionate anthropomorphic alicorn with a special talent for spreading love and healing broken relationships, and used to be Twilight Sparkle's foal-sitter.
+Princess Cadance is depicted as a kind and compassionate anthropomorphic alicorn with a special talent for spreading love and healing broken relationships, and was Twilight Sparkle's foal-sitter.
 Following her marriage to Twilight’s older brother Shining Armor, Cadence becomes the ruler of the Crystal Empire, and is responsible for protecting its crystal ponies.
-She is characterized by her multicolored mane.
-Her cutie mark depicts a blue crystal heart.
+She is characterized by her multicolored mane and her cutie mark depicting a blue crystal heart.